baidikov-roman-mi/react-tic-tac-toe/README.md

 ## Just to see the output

-Here you will be able to see the result without any local setup.
+Here is [Netlify](https://reactpractisetictactoe.netlify.app/) link to see the result without any local setup.

 ## To load this project locally, follow these steps: